 The administration of this program may be done separate from our existing College/Schools, but all these programs will utilize the existing courses that have available capacity across the campus.
 Advising will be provided through the Morgan Completes You Initiative Staff, not any individual academic programs.
-The program staff at Morgan will have the responsibility to advise students and create study plans based on available upper level courses at Morgan and the requirements for degree completion.
+The program staff at Morgan will have the a.
+Pedagogy that meets the needs of the students